open-orchestra/open-orchestra/doc/dev/architecture.md

     "language": "fr",
     "status": "published",
-    "shortName": "Recognizable title", // Used sometimes to show content as in BO lists "attributes":
+    "shortName": "Recognizable title", // Used sometimes to show content as in BO lists "contentTypeVersion": 1 // Version of the contentType when content was saved "attributes":
     {
         "custom_attribute_name": "value",